-PlaneTree Health Library's mission is to guide the public to trustworthy, accurate, and free health and medical information.
-Based in Silicon Valley, it is an independent nonprofit online patient and consumer health library.
+PlaneTree Health Library's mission is to guide the public to free, trustworthy, and accurate health and medical information.
+Based in Silicon Valley, it is an independent, nonprofit, online patient and consumer health library.
 Information and programs are offered to the public free of charge.

 We believe that when informed, people can make better choices about their health, can better advocate for themselves and their loved ones, and can more easily partner with their health care providers for better outcomes.
 Expert librarians select and provide links on our websites to the most trustworthy and accurate medical information that is freely available.
 In our programs we provide context for that information, and teach how to spot fake news and identify bias so that people can be more educated consumers of health information.

 PlaneTree Health Library has served Santa Clara County continually since 1989.
 (For more of the organization's history and our projects, see here.)

-we offer these programs online, using Zoom.
-You will need the free Zoom app already loaded on your computer, tablet, or phone to be able to participate.
-Once you sign up using our online form, you will get an email with directions on how to join.
+These programs are offered online using Zoom.
+You will need to have the free Zoom app already loaded on your computer, tablet, or phone first.
+Once you sign up using our online form, you will get an email with directions and the link to join.

 Research has shown that chronically insufficient sleep greatly increases the chances of getting infected by coronaviruses, if exposed.
 Unfortunately, long-term sleep deprivation before the pandemic was not uncommon.
 This version of our Oh, for a good night's sleep! program has been updated with new information from research on SARS-CoV-2.
 Learn about recent findings on how much sleep we need (and what kind of sleep), on how disordered sleep can effect many different systems in our body, and what can be done (and what not to do) about problematic sleep habits.
 Format is a Zoom presentation followed by Q&A and group discussion.